NathanMuss/movieWatchList/README.md

 ```

 Press `i` in the terminal window to start iOS simulator or `a` for an Android emulator, or use the QR code to run on your own device.

+You can (probably/usually?) test out the app at https://snack.expo.io/@nathanmuss/b36885 - I've been having intermittent issues with this setup, sometimes there is a very long queue, sometimes things just don't load quite properly there.
+If you know of another way to display mobile apps in browser, please feel free to shoot me a message.

 ## Usage